Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • The water temperature was the same for each brew as well.

-To brew the best Chemex coffee you’ve ever tasted, you’re going to need to use the correct grind size.
-I found that brewing Chemex coffee using a medium to fine grind works best to extract all the flavors out of the coffee beans.
+Best grind size: I found that brewing Chemex coffee with a medium to fine grind works best to extract all the flavors from the coffee beans.

-Down below, you can see which coffee grind I use for brewing coffee my Chemex coffees in this article:
+Here you can see which coffee grind I used for brewing coffee in my Chemex coffees in this article:

 “The best coffee beans for Chemex, on the photo you can see the grind size I use for Chemex”

-As you can see from the photo above, the coffee grind size looks pretty fine.
 I usually describe this coffee grind size as a touch finer than coarse sea salt.
-The coffee grind size still has a bit of structure in it, but not too much.
+The coffee grind size still retains some structure, but not too much.

-Do you feel like the coffee tastes a bit sour?
+• Do you find the coffee a bit sour?
 Adjust your coffee grinder to a finer coffee grind.

-Does the coffee have bitter notes to it?
+• Does the coffee have bitter notes?
 You might’ve gone too fine on the coffee grind.
 The coffee has over-extracted a bit.
 Adjust your grinder to a coarser setting.

 Brewing Your Dream Coffee at home is all about trial and error.
-But the best part about that is: you get to enjoy various coffees from different origins along the way.
+However, the best part about that is that you get to enjoy various coffees from different origins along the way.

 Trust me; once you find that perfect setting on your coffee grinder, you don’t want to drink coffee using a different coffee brewer anytime soon.